 Anytime a new skincare ingredient hits the market, I have to restrain my excitement.
 What if this one is the one to solve my skincare woes?
 And trust me, I have a laundry list.
-So when I first saw the words “tranexamic acid” on a product label, it was no different: I had to know more.
+So when I first saw the words “tranexamic acid” on a product label, I had to know more.
 I reached out to FACILE dermatology + boutique co-founder Nancy Samolitis, MD, FAAD to get the expert scoop on this lesser-known hero ingredient.

 “Topical tranexamic acid can easily be incorporated into your skin care regimen.”

 Luckily, there are other ways to reap the benefits.
 “Topical tranexamic is not irritating and has a very low side effect profile, so it can easily be incorporated into your skin care regimen,” she says.
 “I recommend using it twice daily and combining it with other ingredients that we know to be effective in treating pigmentation such as vitamin C, retinol, azelaic acid, and kojic acid.”
 An acid that plays well with other actives?
 What a dream.
 Dr. Samolitis recommends a formula like Lytera 2.0 to get started.
 “This one specifically does not contain retinol so it is safe to use during pregnancy,” she says, “and if you are not pregnant, you can apply a retinol along with it to boost results.”
 And just like that, a new ingredient has found it’s way into my skincare repertoire.